History of the institute

-Since its creation in 1947 the IMI has been a leading Bulgarian centre for research and training of highly qualified specialists and exercising an efficient, long-range, consistent policy related to the fundamental trends in the development of mathematics, computer science and information technologies.
-Several facts of our history shall demonstrate the successful realisation of the IMI’s mission:
+Since its inception in 1947, IMI has been the leading Bulgarian research and training center for highly qualified staff, pursuing a purposeful, long-term and consistent policy related to the main trends in the development of mathematics, informatics and information technologies.
+Several facts of our history are indicative of the successful realization of the mission of IMI:

-- In the period 1962-1964 the first Bulgarian digital computer Vitosha was created.
+- In the period 1962-1964 the first Bulgarian digital computerized machine Vitosha was created.

 - In 1965 the first electronic calculator Elka 6521 was created.